 You are welcome here if you are younger, older, or anything in between.

-You are welcome here if you are gay or straight, bisexual, queer or undefined.
+You are welcome here if you are gay or straight, bisexual, queer or of any sexuality.

-You’re welcome if you’re cis gender or gender non-conforming.
+You’re welcome if you’re cis gender, trans, non-binary etc.

 You are welcome whatever your nationality or ethnicity, and whatever your religion or spiritual beliefs.